Justify My Love: Live performances

-"The Beast Within" remix was again used as the video introduction to the 2004 Re-Invention World Tour, including imagery of Madonna from her exhibition in collaboration with Steven Klein, X-STaTIC Pro=CeSS, prior to her appearing on stage.
+"The Beast Within" remix was again used as the video introduction to 2004's Re-Invention World Tour; the visual showed footage of X-STaTIC Pro=CeSS, a collaboration between Madonna and Steven Klein.
 Chart Attack magazine staff noted its "quasi-religious mumbo-jumbo" paired with "some genuinely arty images of the singer" on the screens, while Sal Cinquemani from Slant Magazine found the introduction "macabre".
-It was subsequently included on the 2006 documentary and live album, I'm Going to Tell You a Secret.
-"Justify My Love" was later used as a video interlude during The MDNA Tour in 2012.
+It was subsequently included on the 2006 documentary and live album I'm Going to Tell You a Secret.

+"Justify My Love" was later used as a video interlude during the MDNA Tour in 2012.
 The performance featured dancers wearing white pierrot masks, who "impressed with their fully synchronized dance moves", according to Danilo Saraiva from Quem magazine.
 The video, directed by Tom Munro, featured a lingerie-clad Madonna.
 The number was included in the live album MDNA World Tour, released on September 6, 2013.
-Elements of the song were also used during the "S.E.X." interlude on the Rebel Heart Tour in 2015–16, as dancers writhe on "gravity-defying" beds.
+Elements of the song were also used during the "S.E.X." interlude on the Rebel Heart Tour in 2015–16, as dancers writhed on "gravity-defying" beds.
 The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in Madonna's fifth live album, Rebel Heart Tour.
+The song's performance on the Celebration Tour (2023–2024) featured "Busby Berkeley-esque choreography", and saw the singer —dressed in lingerie and bondage gear— cavorting in a bed with a female dancer wearing a gimp mask and simulating masturbation, in a sequence that referred the Blond Ambition World Tour.
+"Justify My Love" was named one of the best moments of the concert by Billboard's Joe Lynch.
+"The Beast Within" was also used as a video interlude on Celebration.
+The BBC's Mark Savage criticized the inclusion: "Did we really need [...] the obscure "Beast Within" remix [...] when songs like 'Express Yourself' and 'Frozen' were discarded as snippets?".